cavillanueva1/opioid-policy-scan/index.md

 ## Data Overview

 Variable constructs have been grouped thematically to highlight the multi-dimensional risk environment of opioid use in justice populations.
 The variable themes are: **Geographic Boundaries, Policy, Health, Demographic, Economic, Physical Environment,** and **COVID-19**.

-For more information about the individual variables, please refer to the data dictionary in the complete [Documentation](https://docs.google.com/document/d/18NPWpuUfFTrKll9_ERHzVDmpNCETTzwjJt_FsIvmSrc/edit?usp=sharing).

 ### Geographic Boundaries